akb825/ModularShaderLanguage/doc/Language.md

 * Filtering based on pipelines.
 * Changes to how uniforms are managed.
 * Declarations of full pipelines within a shader.
+* Declarations of render states and sampler states.

 # Preprocessing